Freewinger77/vocalhire/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to VocalUp!
+Thanks for considering contributing to VocalHire!

 ## Opening issues